Where and when should I arrive?

 Is it possible to get an exchange or refund?

 Tickets are non-refundable unless we close the site.
-Contact the Customer Service team at 800-437-2233 or 613-542-7388. if you need to reschedule your tour time.
+Contact the Customer Service team at 800-437-2233 if you need to reschedule your tour time.
 Reschedule options are subject to availability.

-There are several hotels in Kingston offering Lumina Borealis hotel packages that include different options needed to make your trip a magical experience.
-Participating hotels include: All Suites Whitney Manor, Ambassador Hotel & Conference Centre, Delta Hotels Kingston Waterfront, Green Acres Inn, Holiday Inn Express + Suites, Holiday Inn Kingston Waterfront, Ramada Kingston Hotel & Conference Centre, Residence Inn By Marriott Kingston Hotel Water’s Edge, The Secret Garden Inn and Thriftlodge Kingston.
+There are several hotels in Kingston offering overnight stays that allow you to make your trip a magical experience.
+Hotels include: All Suites Whitney Manor, Ambassador Hotel & Conference Centre, Delta Hotels Kingston Waterfront, Green Acres Inn, Holiday Inn Express + Suites, Holiday Inn Kingston Waterfront, Ramada Kingston Hotel & Conference Centre, Residence Inn By Marriott Kingston Hotel Water’s Edge, The Secret Garden Inn and Thriftlodge Kingston.

 Please contact hotel directly for more details.